 - Your PMax ROAS looks great — but you just paid for a click you would have gotten for free

-The math: If a plumber pays $5-$15 CPC on branded terms through PMax, and 20% of PMax conversions are actually cannibalized brand traffic, that's a direct waste.
-For an account spending $5,000/month on PMax, that could be $1,000/month paying for clicks that would have happened organically.
+The math is straightforward.
+If a plumber pays $5-$15 CPC on branded terms through PMax, and 20% of PMax conversions are actually cannibalized brand traffic, that's direct waste.
+An account spending $5,000/month on PMax could be losing $1,000/month paying for clicks that would have happened organically.

 The Elite Retail Case Study